compare neurofeedback equipment - WHAT IS THE BEST NEUROFEEDBACK SYSTEM?

 WHAT IS PROTOCOL NEUROFEEDBACK?

-Traditional neurofeedback devices require you to diagnose ahead, sometimes via what is called a QEEG or brain map, which is a decision on which direction the practitioner feels the brain needs to be pushed as a result of a single static picture taken days or weeks earlier.
+Traditional linear neurofeedback devices require you to diagnose ahead, sometimes via what is called a QEEG or brain map, which is a decision on which direction the practitioner feels the brain needs to be pushed as a result of a single static picture taken days or weeks earlier.
 These are called protocols.
-Diagnosing and then treating in this way is actually a VERY awkward and slow feedback loop from NeurOptimal®’s perspective that does not offer the on-going “self-correction” that naturally happens as part of the brain’s dance with itself.
+Diagnosing and then treating in this way is actually a VERY awkward and slow feedback loop.
+Rather than moment-to-moment feedback it is setting goals based on a single snapshot of brain functioning.

 The brain or client is diagnosed as having a particular disorder which is then “treated”, relying heavily upon the knowledge and experience of the clinician to direct that treatment.
 Treatment is usually done by training up or down a minimal selection of frequencies in different locations.
 The feedback provided is used by the client to learn to produce more or less of these frequencies in the particular locations.
 Typically, the focus of training will be on one symptom cluster for a period of weeks or months until, hopefully, there is resolution, at which point the training will be adjusted to address another symptom cluster and so on.
 It is a linear, stepped process, and sometimes the frequencies needed for one set of symptoms in exactly wrong for another, leading to confusion and trial and error training.